isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 [![Alt text for image on Isomer site](/images/economy/Case%20Study_Jurong.gif)](/economy/digging-deeper-case-studies/jurong1)

-#### 1963: Merger with Malaysia
+#### 1963: Formation of Malaysia

 <iframe width="660" height="415" src="https://www.youtube.com/embed/WjkrBKuN6CY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The economic rationale for a merger with Malaysia was clear.
-A combined market of about 12 million people was big enough to immediately overcome the limitations of Singapore’s small market size by enabling the growth of local firms, and generating jobs and income for Singaporeans.
+The economic rationale for a merger with Malaya, North Borneo and Sarawak to form Malaysia was clear.
+A combined market of about 12 million people would overcome the limitations of Singapore’s small market size by enabling the growth of local firms, and generating jobs and income for Singaporeans.

 However, this was complicated on several fronts.